anuradha0504/Calculator/README.md

 # calculator
-i have completed the task given by Oasis Infobyte .
+I  have completed the task given by Oasis Infobyte .